cybernetics/sly/README.md

 #### Specifications

  * The parser does not validate the sequence
- * The universal selector ´*´ is not saved to the tag property
+ * The universal selector Â´*Â´ is not saved to the tag property
- * Values for pseudo or attribute values *can* be wrapped in ´""´ or ´''´, only required for complex values or better readability.
+ * Values for pseudo or attribute values *can* be wrapped in Â´""Â´ or Â´''Â´, only required for complex values or better readability.
- * The second parameter ´compute´ is called on every ´Object´ (see ´Sly.compute()´).
+ * The second parameter Â´computeÂ´ is called on every Â´ObjectÂ´ (see Â´Sly.compute()Â´).

 ### Sly.search